Hymn: American developments

 Earlier in the 19th century, the use of musical notation, especially shape notes, exploded in America, and professional singing-masters went from town to town teaching the population how to sing from sight, instead of the more common lining out that had been used before that.
 During this period hundreds of tune-books were published, including B.F.
 White's Sacred Harp, and earlier works like the Missouri Harmony, Kentucky Harmony, Hesperian Harp, D.H.
 Mansfield's The American Vocalist, The Social Harp, the Southern Harmony, William Walker's Christian Harmony, Jeremiah Ingalls' Christian Harmony, and literally many dozens of others.
 Shape-notes were important in the spread of (then) more-modern singing-styles, with tenor-led 4-part harmony (based on older English West Gallery music), fuging sections, anthems and other more complex features.
 During this period, hymns were incredibly popular in the United States, and one or more of the above-mentioned tune-books could be found in almost every household.
-It is not uncommon to hear accounts of young people and teenagers gathering together to spend an afternoon singing hymns and anthems from tune-books, which was considered great fun, and accountst survive of Abraham Lincoln and his sweetheart singing together from the Missouri Harmony during his youth.
+It is not uncommon to hear accounts of young people and teenagers gathering together to spend an afternoon singing hymns and anthems from tune-books, which was considered great fun, and accounts survive of Abraham Lincoln and his sweetheart singing together from the Missouri Harmony during his youth.

 By the 1860s musical reformers like Lowell Mason (the so-called "better music boys") were actively campaigning for the introduction of more "refined" and modern singing-styles, and eventually American tune-books were replaced in many churches, starting in the Northeast and urban areas, and spreading out into the countryside as people adopted the gentler, more soothing tones of Victorian hymnody, and even adopted dedicated, trained choirs to do their church's singing, rather than having the entire congregation participate.
 But in many rural areas the old traditions lived on, not in churches, but in weekly, monthly or annual conventions were people would meet to sing from their favorite tune-books.
 The most popular one, and the only one that survived continuously in print, was the Sacred Harp, which could be found in the typical rural Southern home right up until the living tradition was "re-discovered" by Alan Lomax in the 1960s (although it had been well-documented by musicologist George Pullen Jackson prior to this).
 Since then there has been a renaissance in "Sacred Harp singing", with annual conventions popping up in all 50 states and in a number of European countries recently, including the UK, Germany, Ireland and Poland, as well as in Australia.